 Unless you use PayPal for everything, Square is arguably more convenient for transfers.

-If it’s easier for you – for bookkeeping purposes perhaps – the payout settings can be changed to manual transfers.
+If it’s easier for you – for bookkeeping perhaps – the payout settings can be changed to manual transfers.
 Square would then hold the money until you manually transfer it to your bank account.

 Square’s POS features and add-ons are better